-In this section, we review some mathematical notations and tools used throughout this book, including logarithms, big-Oh notation, and probability theory.
+In this section, we review some mathematical notations and tools used throughout this book, including logarithms, big-Oh notation, and proba§1.3 Introduction bility theory.
 This review will be brief and is not intended as an introduction.
 Readers who feel they are missing this background are encouraged to read, and do exercises from, the appropriate sections of the very good (and free) textbook on mathematics for computer science [50].